Czechoslovak monitor President Masaryk

 President Masaryk was a river monitor of the First Czechoslovak Republic, serving from 1932 until the dissolution of the republic in 1939.
-With four 66 mm guns in two twin turrets, it was that nation's most powerful warship of the 1930s and flagship of the Czechoslovakian river flotilla.
+With four 66 mm guns in two twin turrets, it was that nation's most powerful warship of the 1930s and flagship of the Czechoslovak river flotilla.
 After the German occupation, the ship was taken into the German army under the name Bechelaren and fought against the Soviets.
 It was scrapped in 1978.

 Service in Czechoslovakia

-In the 1920s, the Czechoslovakian naval forces operated river craft inherited from the Austro-Hungarian Empire.
+In the 1920s, the Czechoslovak Naval Forces operated river craft inherited from the Austro-Hungarian Empire.
 These being obsolescent, in the late 1920s plans were made to build two new large river patrol craft.
 Only one of these, President Masaryk, was built.

 The design of President Masaryk was based on the Austrian monitor Catfish (Wels).
 It was designed at the Škoda Works and built at the Škoda shipyard in Komárno.
 The flat-bottomed hull was divided into 15 watertight compartments.

-Various Czechoslovakian (and other) companies contributed components to the vessel: Poldi Kladno supplied steel plates, the Škoda works at Plzeň the engines, and the Hamburg company Zeis the marine propellers.
+Various Czechoslovak (and other) companies contributed components to the vessel: Poldi Kladno supplied steel plates, the Škoda works at Plzeň the engines, and the Hamburg company Zeis the marine propellers.
 Yarrow boilers were installed on the vessel.
 The ship was laid down in August 1929 and launched in 1930 or 1931.
 Trials showed that the ship did not perform to specifications, so it was returned to the shipyard for major modifications.
 Among other changes, the single stack was replaced with dual stacks, one for each engine.
 These modifications being completed, and the ship's speed increased from 13.8 kn to 16.7 kn, President Masaryk was commissioned in 1932.
 After this it patrolled the Danube River from its base in Bratislava for the rest of the First Czechoslovak Republic's existence.
-President Masaryk was the only Czechoslovakian ship able to match the best ships of the other Danubian powers (Yugoslavia, Romania, and Hungary) in the 1930s.
+President Masaryk was the only Czechoslovak ship able to match the best ships of the other Danubian powers (Yugoslavia, Romania, and Hungary) in the 1930s.